jfariasf1/Android/README.md

 Data used by the app

-While using Our Service, your phone might share uninddentifable information with 3rd parties to provide it's basic functionality, such as:
+While using Our Service, your phone might share unidentifiable information with 3rd parties to provide it's basic functionality, such as:

     Usage Data
     Location